nking/shared/README.txt

 The ant version should be 1.9.6 or greater.
 The jacoco version should be jacoco-0.7.5.201505241946 or greater.
-    Then set an environment variable called JACOCO_HOME to the path of the base direcotry of jacoco.
+    Then set an environment variable called JACOCO_HOME to the path of the base directory of jacoco.
-    The build scripts looks for $JACOCO_HOME/lib/jacocoant.jar
+    The build script looks for $JACOCO_HOME/lib/jacocoant.jar

-Note: if you choose to download jacoco and eclemma in a directory independent of an IDE, you can simply download the latest jacoc file from http://www.jacoco.org/jacoco/ and unpack it into a directory that you've named JACOCO_HOME in your environment variables (e.g. defined in your path via your shell profile file, etc).
+Note: if you choose to download jacoco and eclemma in a directory independent of an IDE, you can simply download the latest jacoco file from http://www.jacoco.org/jacoco/ and unpack it into a directory that you've named JACOCO_HOME in your environment variables (e.g. defined in your path via your shell profile file, etc).
 Then download the latest eclemma file from https://www.jacoco.org/download.html